-No postmark with gum (MH): $9,500
+No postmark with gum (MH)

-no trace of stamp hinge mark (MNH): $12,000
+no trace of stamp hinge mark (MNH)

 The paper of the premieres gravures is very thin hard and extremely brittle.
 The stamps are easily cracked unless handled very carefully.
 The paper is also quite transparent and much of the designs may be seen from the backs of the stamps.

 The gum is very dark brown sometimes staining the paper.